WED, 24/08/2016 - 12:00

 One St Kilda Junction.
 Image: Plus Architecture

 On the opposite side of town, 830 Plenty Road was issued a permit yesterday for an expansive multi-building apartment development.
-Dubbed Star Island and conceived by Architeria Architects, final numbers for the project will see 338 apartments and townhouses, in addition to commercial and retail spaces.
+Dubbed The Plenty Residences and conceived by Architeria Architects, final numbers for the project will see 338 apartments and townhouses, in addition to commercial and retail spaces.

 Submitted for approval during June of 2015, 830 Plenty Road had been subject to numerous proposals prior to the current iteration headed by Architeria Architects.